-Stress along with its health effects and mechanisms, is such a broad topic, we’ll only be able to brush the surface in this short page.
+The health effects and mechanisms of stress is such a broad topic, we’ll only be able to brush the surface in this short page.

 Hopefully, you will still gain a better understanding of what stress is, how it can affect your health, and how massage along with other techniques can help you manage stress.

 Let’s start by looking at homeostasis.
 Homeostasis is the ideal balance of the body’s internal environment and is the process (sometimes called Allostasis) by which that environment is regulated and kept stable.

 Small changes to this internal environment such as heart rate, blood pressure, temperature, or PH balance can have huge implications for our health and wellbeing if they aren’t returned to normal quickly.
 Your system is constantly being tweaked and adjusted to maintain optimal function and keep you alive.

 A stressor is anything that knocks homeostasis off balance.
 For most animals this is a sudden short-term physical crisis.
 So for example, if you were a Deer being chased by a Tiger, that would be stressful.
 However chasing and trying to catch a Deer is also stressful.
 So both the Tiger and the Deer are experiencing stress during this event.

 The stress is only short-term because either the Deer escapes from the Tiger and shortly forgets about the whole experience, or it becomes lunch.
 For the Tiger, it either relaxes in the sun with a full belly or saunters off on the look out for other prey.